 2. Smart Tweezers

-But the drawback of smart tweezers are that they are too costly otherwise they work very smart and effectively.(Smart Tweezer (Amazon link)
+But the drawback of smart tweezers is that they are too costly.
+Otherwise, they work very smartly and effectively.

 3. Visual inspection for Bad Capacitor

-A faulty capacitor gets swallowed on top side and gets some damage or burnt remarks on the body.
-If you find such observations during inspection then replace the suspected capacitor for fresh.
+A faulty capacitor gets swallowed on the top side and gets damaged or burnt remarks on the body.
+If you find such observations during inspection, replace the suspected capacitor with a fresh one.

 A capacitor is an electrical component that stores energy as an electric charge and is often found in electronic appliances like air conditioning fans and compressors to perform various functions.
 The component is a passive electronic device with two terminals.

 Further, these capacitors can be divided into two types: Electrolytes, associated mainly with vacuum and transistor power supplies, and Non-Electrolytics, compatible with direct current regulation.
 The capacitor is known initially and widely famous as a condenser.
 The effect of a capacitor is known as capacitance.

 The capacitor is mainly made of two electrical conductors plates septated by a dielectric medium if we talk about practical capacitors.
 A potential difference between two conductor plates while connected across a battery results in positive and negative charges on terminals.